 The idea for a Farmers Market in Tavistock came out of a project on sustainable food undertaken by West Devon Environmental Network (West DEN) .
 The first pilot market was held in July 2000, to test the water and see whether a regular market could be justified.
 Surveys were undertaken at that market and the economic evidence alone was sufficient to show that the Farmers Market was an asset for the town and should continue.
 There was overwhelming support for a regular farmers market on Bedford Square, which is a perfect venue, set against the backdrop of the Town Hall, the Church and the Bedford Hotel.

-The markets are now held on the second, fourth and fifth Saturdays every month.
-The Association employs two members of staff - a market manager and a stalls assembler.
+The markets are now held on the second and fourth Saturdays every month.

 The Tavistock Farmers Market Association